Miso Butter Salmon (ちゃんちゃん焼き - Chan Chan Yaki )

-- Miso – Miso soup is the first thing that comes to mind when most people think of miso, but it’s a versatile seasoning that’s packed with umami-producing amino acids.
+- Miso - Miso soup is the first thing that comes to mind when most people think of miso, but it's a versatile seasoning that's packed with umami-producing amino acids.
 While there are dozens of different types of miso, it broadly breaks down into three general categories: white miso, yellow miso, red miso.
-You can read more about these types of miso in my miso soup post, but it’s worth noting here that yellow miso is often mislabeled as “white miso” outside of Japan.
+You can read more about the different types of miso here, but it's worth noting here that yellow miso is often mislabeled as "white miso" outside of Japan.
 For this recipe, you want to use yellow miso.
-The miso’s salinity can vary by brand, so you may find you need to adjust the amount of miso butter you put on the salmon.
+The miso's salinity can vary by brand, so you may find you need to adjust the amount of miso butter you put on the salmon.

 - Butter - Any unsalted butter will work, but I like using cultured butter.
 The fermented cream used to make it has a higher diacetyl content, which is what makes butter taste like butter.
 You need to use unsalted butter because the miso is quite salty.
 If you start with salted butter, you won't be able to add as much miso relative to the butter.

 - Sugar - In Japanese cuisine, sugar acts as a counterbalance to salt, smoothing out its sharp edges while helping the flavors of the various ingredients meld together.
 In this dish, the vegetables tend to be pretty sweet, so you could omit the sugar if you want, but you will want to reduce the amount of miso butter as well.
 It works, but it makes the dish taste "healthy."

 - Vegetables - I used a medley of cabbage, onion, carrots, and enoki, but the options are pretty limitless here.
 Some other vegetables used in Chan Chan Yaki are corn, shiitake, or shimeji mushrooms, and this is also pretty awesome with potatoes.